What to consider when hiring a contractor?

 Manufacturer’s certification is a professional distinction that sets certain contractors apart.
 Rather than only learning from their father or grandfather how to install shingles, siding, and other materials, certified contractors know the current and most productive installation methods available.

 Before speaking to a contractor, it’s best to educate yourself about the part of your home you wish to improve.
 Find a selection of products or materials you intend to use and go to the manufacturer’s website for written installation instructions for those products.
-You will find that other materials are often required for proper installation.
+This small bit of research on your part will shine a light on materials often overlooked for proper installation.

 Once in a conversation with a contractor, ask how they plan to install their materials.
 Remember – the contractor you hire must do everything listed in the instructions to ensure you have a valid warranty.